-- 1. This item informs the Regional Planning Committee on the Hawke's Bay Regional Council's work with the region's four territorial authorities to develop a regional business case assessing options to improve the management of drinking water, stormwater and wastewater (Three Waters) in the region and, in doing so, address Central Government concerns associated with these activities. - 2.
-This review will develop recommendations for performance improvements to our Regional Three Waters systems with a view to guiding Central Government's Three Waters strategy. - It should be noted that this review is specifically looking at the service delivery functions of Three Waters and does not seek to review the resource management or regulatory frameworks.
+- 1. This item informs the Regional Planning Committee of the Hawke's Bay Regional Council's work with the region's four territorial authorities to develop a regional business case assessing options to improve the management of drinking water, stormwater and wastewater (Three Waters) service delivery in the region and, in doing so, address Central Government concerns associated with these activities. - 2.
+It should be noted that this review is specifically looking at the service delivery functions of Three Waters and does not seek to review the resource management or regulatory frameworks.